ThinkAutomation Logo

 How To Use

-The first step is to call authorize method with a valid username and password.
+Before using the Message Store REST API you must call authorize method with a valid username and password.
 The authorize method returns an authentication key.

 Store the AuthKey property value from the authorize response.
 This must then be included on each subsequent method call (see below).